how to calculate hra in salary

 1. Employment and HRA Receipt: You must be employed and receive HRA from your employer.

-2. Payment for Accommodation: You should be paying for the accommodation where you reside.
+2. Payment for Accommodation: You should pay for the accommodation where you reside.

 3. Valid Rent Documents: Valid documents proving rent payments are mandatory.